5 Cloud Computing for Data Science

 • Azure SQL Database: Managed SQL

-• Power BI: Business intelligence and visualization
+• Power BI: Business intelligence and visualisation

-Each platform has its strengths, and many organizations use multiple clouds for different purposes.
+Each platform has its strengths, and many organisations use multiple clouds for different purposes.
 AWS has the broadest range of services, GCP excels in machine learning tools, and Azure integrates well with Microsoft’s enterprise ecosystem.

-4.1.5 Choosing the Right Cloud Services
+5.1.5 Choosing the Right Cloud Services

 When selecting cloud services for data science, consider these factors: